 Make your own dry erase board the easy way!
 This DIY dry erase board was created from a $1 frame and uses washi tape.
 Even a beginner crafter or kid can do this project.

-If you want to make your own dry erase board, you can use any frame as long as it has a glass or plastic insert.
-What I love about the Tolsby frame is that it’s double-sided, so that means you can use it as a dry erase board on both sides.
+If you want to make a dry erase board, you can use any frame as long as it has a glass or plastic insert.
+What I love about the Tolsby frame is that it’s double-sided, so that means you can use it as a dry erase surface on both sides.

 Tips for Using Washi Tape